 And I’m not saying there’s no value to challenging their beliefs.
 I’m merely saying you should practice patience and adjust your expectations if you came into this thinking you could significantly alter a person’s entire mental framework with only a handful of challenging conversations.

 I would also warn ahead of time that if you plan on “coming out” as an atheist to your religious friends or family, you should expect some pushback, especially if those beliefs are essential to how they define themselves.
-Sometimes it’s passive-aggressive and slow to surface, and other times it’s more overtly coercive and almost immediate.
-More likely some admixture of the two.
+Sometimes it’s passive-aggressive and slow to surface, and other times it’s more overtly coercive and immediate.
+More likely it will be some admixture of the two.

 I would also point out that since religions continue to survive and thrive even in the midst of the Information Age, we should consider which social functions they have served so that we can do some thinking about what will replace them if and when they no longer have the strength they once had.